 The government introduced Section 80TTA to provide a deduction of 10,000 INR on the income that is generated due to the interest received on the saving bank account.
 Moreover, this deduction is available to the Hindu Undivided Family (HUF) and an individual.

 Under Section 80TTA, an individual and HUF can avail a deduction of an amount not exceeding 10,000 INR from the Gross total Income.
 But there is catch if your income through saving bank account is less than 10,000 INR then the whole interest income is your deduction.
-On the other hand, if the income is more than 10,000 then you can only avail the deduction not more than 10,000 INR.
+On the other hand, if the income is more than 10,000 then you can only avail the 80TTA deduction limit not more than 10,000 INR.
 The saving bank account for the purpose of section 80TTA includes the following account:

 The deduction under Section 80TTA is not permissible on the time deposits.
 Where the time deposits are those bank deposits that is paid back by the bank on the expiry of a fixed tenure.
 The most common examples of time deposits are FD (Fixed Deposits) and RD (Recurring Deposit).
 The following deductions under Section 80TTA are exempted: